centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-central-server/using-packages.md

 </TabItem>
 </Tabs>

-Then run the following commands on the dedicated server:
+Then run the following commands on the dedicated server for your database:
 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">